‘The Young And The Restless’ Star Melissa Claire Egan Shares ‘Honest’ & Inspiring Post Supporting Women

 “Thank you for sharing.
 God works in mysterious ways.
 I truly wish you the best.
 I went through fertility treatment before having my first child after a miscarriage also.
 You’re beautiful, funny, and a child would be blessed to have you as a mother,” a second Instagrammer encouraged.

-For many of those who shared their pain of trying to have children, Egan replied with different heart emoji, expressing her support of them while thanking them for their support and openness about the situation.
+For many of those who shared their pain of trying to have children, Egan replied with different heart emoji, expressing her solidarity with them while thanking them for their support and openness about the situation.